Open FJRW Theory and Mirror Symmetry: Boundary conditions and intersection numbers

 Now let $U'$ be another open neighborhood of $U_+$ whose closure is contained in $U$, and take two non-negative functions $\rho_0$ and $\rho_1$ over the moduli $\oPM_\Gamma$ that sum to the constant function $1$ and so that

-By \cite{BCT:II}, Observation 7.6, we may find a section $s_+$ of $C^\infty(\oPM_\Gamma,\cW_i)$ which is nowhere vanishing on $\PM_{\Gamma}$ (see Definition \ref{def:PM Gamma}), and with the property that for $\Sigma\in \PM_{\Gamma}$, $s_+(\Sigma)$ evaluates positively on $\partial\Sigma$.\footnote{In \cite{BCT:II}, such a section was constructed on the moduli of smooth disks, but there is no difficulty in constructing the section on the whole moduli away from the boundary, i.e., extending the construction across singular disks with only internal nodes.} Viewing $s_+$ as a section of $C^\infty(\oPM_\Gamma,E_\Gamma(\vecd ))$, we define the homotopy This homotopy satisfies our requirements, namely, it is nowhere vanishing.
+By \cite{BCT:II}, Observation 7.6, we may find a section $s_+$ of $C^\infty(\oPM_\Gamma,\cW_i)$ which is nowhere vanishing on $\PM_{\Gamma}$ (see Definition \ref{def:PM Gamma}), and with the property that for $\Sigma\in \PM_{\Gamma}$, $s_+(\Sigma)$ evaluates positively on $\partial\Sigma$.\footnote{In \cite{BCT:II}, such a section was constructed on the moduli of smooth disks, but there is no difficulty in constructing the section on the whole moduli away from the boundary, i.e., extending the construction across singular disks with only internal nodes.} Viewing $s_+$ as a section of $C^\infty(\oPM_\Gamma,E_\Gamma(\vecd ))$, we may pull it back to a section $\tilde s_+$ of $C^{\infty}([0,1] \times \oPM_\Gamma, E_{\Gamma}(\vecd))$ and define the homotopy This homotopy satisfies our requirements, namely, it is nowhere vanishing.
 In particular, statement (1)(a) of the lemma is satisfied if $\Gamma$ is irrelevant and connected.
 If $\Gamma$ is irrelevant but not connected, then one of its connected components is irrelevant and (1)(a) still holds.

 {\bf Case 2: $\Gamma$ relevant.} Suppose now that $\Gamma$ is relevant.
 Recall that we are proceeding by induction on $\dim\oPM_\Gamma$.
 We take special care in three cases for which the statement of the lemma requires additional structure, namely \begin{enumerate}[(a)] \item $\rank E_\Gamma(\vecd ) \ge \dim\oPM_\Gamma+2$; \item $\rank E_\Gamma(\vecd )= \dim\oPM_\Gamma + 1$ and $k_{12}(\Gamma)\leq 2$; \item $\rank E_\Gamma(\vecd )=\dim\oPM_\Gamma$ and $k_{12}(\Gamma)\leq 1$. \end{enumerate} For all other relevant graphs $\Gamma$, we will extend $\widetilde{H}^\Gamma$ to an arbitrary homotopy $H^\Gamma$ on $[0,1]\times\oPM_{\Gamma}$ at the end of each induction step.